 Y: Fur?
 Don't you mean hair?

 D: All the same, hair and fur are practically identical.

 Y: How can that be?

-The main difference between hair and fur is where it grows, not what it’s made of.
-Hair length is a trait that’s specific both to you as an individual, and to your species.
+D: Well, the main difference between hair and fur is where it grows, not what it's made of.
+Hair length is a trait that's specific both to you as an individual, and to your species.
 So you have long hair on your head and short hair on your arms, while a deer has short hair all over.
 Also, unlike hair, fur includes a layer of finer, shorter denser hairs, the underfur, through which longer, coarser, more thinly distributed guard hairs extend.
-So how come humans don’t have fur all over our bodies?

-Most of what science knows about evolution comes from fossils, and hair doesn’t fossilize.
-This means that we don’t know when or why hair and fur evolved.
+D: Ah, Yael!
+It's true we aren't--except for a few guys I've seen at the pool.
+The problem with answering your question, though, is that most of what science knows about evolution comes from fossils, and hair doesn't fossilize.
+This means that we don't know when or why hair and fur evolved.
 One theory is that fur evolved because mammals are warm-blooded and hair is a good insulator.
-If you’re going to spend all this energy heating yourself up, you want to be efficient about it.
-A different theory is that hair enhances the sense of touch–likes whiskers, for example.
+If you're going to spend all this energy heating yourself up, you want to be efficient about it.
+A different theory is that hair enhances the sense of touch--

 D: Yes.
 And that was very useful to mammals that spent most of their time foraging in the middle of the night.